aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Now the tests should be passing.
 Type `q` to stop the test.

+## Next steps

+When working through these, it is important that you make sure you **look at the tests** that have been written and understand what is being asked of each function.

 If you'd like to work on the tests in an order of increasing difficulty, try this order:

 * getType